 - exploiting German and Spanish archival sources to make little-known works available in English translation

-- broadening the scope and reach of the project through two comparative PhDs
+- broadening the scope and reach of the project through a PhD study

 - opening up the field for wider, interdisciplinary exploration of discourses of displacement and the role of culture under authoritarian regimes.

 - A monograph on the use of tropes and historical themes in literary responses to dictatorship

 - An annotated critical reader of translated texts from Germany under National Socialism and Spain under Franco

 - An edited volume on conceptualization and reception of exilic writing and art

 Links to materials

 Stefan Andres, Die Sintflut (Göttingen: Wallstein, 2007).
 Using archival sources, this 900-page edition, reconstructed from the author’s own unpublished abridgement of his original trilogy written under National Socialism, presents an archetypal inner exile allegory of National Socialism set against the biblical myth of the Flood.
 The edition contains an extensive essay on the work’s genesis and significance.

 ‘Disputed non-conformist and ‘Zwischenreichautor’: A re-assessment of Ernst Wiechert’s life and work in Nazi Germany’, Oxford German Studies 39 (2010), 3, 250–70.
 This article shows how inner exile Wiechert embraced an apolitical conservatism shaped by ethics and Christian morality which led to him being viewed with increasing suspicion by the authorities.
 Key camouflaged works from the 1930s posited a ‘counter world’ to Nazism and offered a substantial readership a private oppositional space.